The Collection (film): Plot

 Elena and Lucello reunite and find Abby, who asks to escape with them.
-Elena, remembering Abby's earlier outburst, pleads with Lucello not to trust her, but he allows Abby to accompany the group.
-They find a room with a small window that they cannot escape through, but they see two homeless men outside.
-Arkin shoots one of the men, knowing that reports of a shooting will draw the police's attention.
+Despite Elena not trusting her, Lucello allows Abby to accompany the group.
+Realizing they are trapped inside, Arkin non-fatally shoots a homeless man through a window in order draw the police's attention.
 Abby sabotages their efforts of escaping before being killed by one of the Collector's traps.
-The Collector finds them and becomes enraged upon seeing Abby's body inside one of his traps.
+The Collector finds them and becomes enraged upon seeing Abby's body.
 He attacks the group, grabs Elena, and escapes.

-As police converge at the hotel, the lights go out throughout the building.
-Lucello is caught in a trap and has to be left behind.
-Arkin and Paz find Elena strapped to an autopsy table, but when they approach, they are trapped in a cage that falls from above.
-The Collector appears and threatens to burn down the building, but Arkin manages to open the cage by having Elena re-break his arm so that he can reach the latch.
+As police converge at the hotel, the lights go out throughout the building; Lucello is caught in a trap and has to be left behind, while the rest of the team is eventually killed off.
+Arkin finds Elena, but they become trapped in a booby-trap cage.
+Arkin manages to open the cage by having Elena re-break his arm so that he can reach the latch.

-The group escapes and finds an exit door to the building, but it is jammed from the outside.
-The Collector appears again.
-As the Collector is about to kill Arkin, Lucello intervenes, having escaped from his trap, and sacrifices himself so that Arkin can gain the upper hand.
-Arkin beats the Collector, throws him down a chute, and sets it on fire.
-As the building burns down, the firefighters hear Elena's screams and open the door from the outside, allowing Elena and Arkin to escape.
-As the two sit outside, Arkin notices a pile of trunks and, upon searching inside them, finds the Collector's burned mask with no body.
+They find an exit door to the building, but it is jammed from the outside.
+The Collector appears and just as he is about to kill Arkin, Lucello intervenes, having escaped from his trap, and sacrifices himself so that Arkin can gain the upper hand.
+Arkin beats the Collector and sets him on fire.
+Elena and Arkin escape as the building burns down.
+Arkin finds the Collector's burned mask and realizes he escaped.

-Sometime later, Arkin manages to track down the Collector's house by researching every registered entomologist within a 200-mile radius of their last encounter.
-Arkin confronts the unmasked Collector, holds him at gunpoint, and taunts him about his father, a museum curator who, Arkin has learned, was responsible for the Collector's insanity and modus operandi.
-Arkin announces his intentions of torturing and eventually killing the Collector, so that he can never harm anyone ever again.
-When the Collector tries to attack him, Arkin forces him into the red trunk and locks him inside.
+Sometime later, Arkin manages to deduce the Collector's identity by researching registered entomologists within a 200-mile radius.
+Arkin confronts the unmasked Collector in his home at gunpoint, announcing his intentions to torture and kill him.
+When the Collector tries to fight back, Arkin forces him into a wooden trunk and locks him inside, trapping him.